ComBio 2026 is coming to Sydney!

 Dear colleagues,

-It is with pleasure and gratitude that I extend a warm welcome to both our longstanding members and those who have recently joined our dynamic community.
-As the newly appointed President of the Australian and New Zealand Cell and Developmental Biology Society, I am both honoured and excited to represent the society and its members for the next two years.
+It is with great pleasure that I extend a warm welcome to both our longstanding members and those who have recently joined our dynamic community.
+As President of the Australian and New Zealand Cell and Developmental Biology Society, I am both honoured and excited to represent the society and its members for the next two years (2026-2027).

 Warm regards,